Hi, I'm Miles

-User Research is the backbone of all my work.
-It's how we know that we're designing and building the right thing; it's how we make sure whatever that is the absolute best it can be.
-It's a critical ingredient for success.
+User Research is the backbone of human-centric work.
+It's how we know what we're designing and building the right solution.
+It's how we ensure that it's the absolute best it can be.
 I've built research practices from the ground up and can run with methods ranging from collaborative design workshops and ethnographic studies to card sorts and usability tests.

 ⌨️ UX Design

-Thoughtful UX Design isn't just important for each distinct design problem, but also for ensuring every UX win paves the way toward higher level product goals.
-I take ideas from task-flows and wireframes, through testable prototypes, and see them through to implemented solutions that move the needle.
+Thoughtful UX Design isn't just important for each distinct design problem, but also for ensuring every UX win gets us mileage toward higher level product goals.
+I run with ideas from task-flows and wireframes, through testable prototypes, and see them through to implemented solutions that move the needle.

 Everybody deserves not just access to the tools and products we create, but a truly equitable experience when it comes to using them.
 I leverage the heuristics offered by WCAG 2.1 (and newer standards) but set achieving great Universal Design as the target.
 I ensure that research is run inclusively and takes the time to hear from people with disabilities.
 When auditing experiences, I deliver both detailed breakdowns of areas for improvement and actionable guidance on how those can be improved.